 There are two main bus terminals in Rome.
-One is Anagnina, which is the south-eastern terminus of the subway line A. The other is Roma Tiburtina, actually Rome’s second-largest railway station.
-It is located in the north-eastern part of the city.
+One is Anagnina, which is the southeastern terminus of subway line A. The other is Roma Tiburtina, actually Rome’s second-largest railway station.
+It is located in the northeastern part of the city.

-Also, the trains to the town of Tivoli is leaving from the Tiburtina station.
+Also, the trains to the town of Tivoli are leaving from the Tiburtina station.

 I know that Italian trains do not have a great reputation.
 I cannot subscribe to that.
 Having taken tons of trains in Italy, I never had to face major disruptions or problems.